 Lab Members

-Lena Winestone, MD, MSHP
+Lena Winestone, MD, MSHP (she/her)

 Principal Investigator

-Assistant Professor
+Associate Professor

 Blood & Marrow Transplant; Pediatric Malignancies

-Dr. Winestone is an Assistant Professor of Pediatrics in the Division of Allegy, Immunology, and Bone & Marrow Transplant at the University of California San Francisco.
+Dr. Winestone is an Associate Professor of Pediatrics in the Division of Allegy, Immunology, and Bone & Marrow Transplant at the University of California San Francisco.
 Dr. Winestone received her MD from Stanford University School of Medicine with a focus in International and Community Health.
 Her research explores racial, ethnic, and socioeconomic disparities in access to care and outcome of leukemia and lymphoma treatment.
 She studies access to care across the continuum of pediatric cancer from diagnosis and clinical trial enrollment through treatment and relapse to salvage therapies.

-Maria Castellanos, MD
+Maria Castellanos, MD (she/her)

 HS Asst Clinical Professor